Athletic and Wellness Levy - Building new Athletic and Wellness Centre

 This insurance was instituted by the student government to provide mandatory accident, illness coverage for students in a group plan format.

 Information Technology and Copyright

 Technology and Copyright Fees are charged each semester to all post-secondary students.
 The Information Technology Fee provides software licensing, electronic mail accounts, Internet access, Wi-Fi in the College and other technology-based resources.
 The mandatory Copyright Fee provides funding for copyright awareness, education, and compliance training; and for permissions, clearances and licences related to the reproduction and performance of materials (in print, digital and other formats) for educational purposes in compliance with the Copyright Act of Canada.
-For more information about copyright, please visit library.centennialcollege.ca/copyright.
+Learn more about copyright.